PetroIvaniuk/llms-tools/README.md

 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - a neural network that predicts an implicit density field from a single image

 ## Video & Animation
+- [To Infinity and Beyond](https://fablestudio.github.io/showrunner-agents/) - an approach to generating high-quality episodic content for IP's (Intellectual Property) using LLMs, custom state-of-the art diffusion models and our multi-agent simulation for contextualization, story progression and behavioral control
 - [PlazmaPunk](https://www.plazmapunk.com/) - create your own music video with the power of AI
 - Video-LLaMA, [Code](https://github.com/DAMO-NLP-SG/Video-LLaMA), [Demo: HF](https://huggingface.co/spaces/DAMO-NLP-SG/Video-LLaMA) - a multi-model LLM that achieves video-grounded conversations between humans and computers by connecting language decoder with off-the-shelf unimodal pre-trained models
 - [AnimateDiff](https://animatediff.github.io/) - Animate Your Personalized Text-to-Image Diffusion Models without Specific Tuning